hardrock100/hardrock100.github.io/docs/runners_manual/crewing_pacing/crew_driving_directions.md

 1. Take US 550 over Red Mountain Pass to Ouray.
 2. Go to the north end of the main business district, and turn left (West) on 9th Ave.
 3. Follow it 2 blocks, after which it will curve to the right (North).
 4. Continue straight, and park in the gravel lot designated for RV parking to your right.
+The lot may fill, in which case use streetside parking around town, being respectful of local residents and driveways.  **Please avoid using the Ouray Hot Springs parking lot before 10:00p**

 The aid station will be on the west side of the park between the gazebo and restrooms.

-**Grouse Gulch**
+**Grouse Gulch** *(This information will be updated prior to run weekend)*

 [37.9176° -107.5581°](https://goo.gl/maps/EgspjdZY6oQSx7zN6)